Molly Carlson: High diving (2020–present)

 She placed first at the first stop on the 2024 Red Bull Cliff Diving World Series in Athens, with 323.85 points, just ahead of Rhiannan Iffland's 323.75 points.
 Carlson placed third at the second stop in the 2024 series in Boston, as well as the third stop in Polignano a Mare, Italy and the fourth stop in Northern Ireland.
 Carlson placed first at the fifth stop in Montreal, the first time the Red Bull Cliff Diving World Series had ever been in Canada.
 In Montreal, her best dive scored 103.60 points in part due to a perfect ten, the first ten in the women's competition in 2024.
 Carlson did not compete in the series' final event in Sydney, Australia due to a knee injury, but place second in the series overall for the third year in a row.

 Carlson placed first at the first World Aquatics High Diving World Cup event of 2024 in Bahrain.
 Before the final dive, Carlson was in third place behind Kaylea Arnett and Rhiannan Iffland.
 She then dove her second-hardest dive of the contest, with a 3.8 degree of difficulty, bringing her score to 328.20 and placing her in the lead.

 At the first stop of the 2025 Red Bull Cliff Diving World Series in El Nido, Carlson missed the approach on one of her dives.
 She placed fifth at the El Nido event.
-During a practice dive at the Polignano a Mare stop in the series, she slipped off the 22-metre platform, resulting in an ankle injury that forced her to pull out of the Pogliano a Mare event.
-Carlson will compete at the 2025 World Aquatics Championships in Singapore.
+During a practice dive at the Polignano a Mare stop in the series, she slipped off the 22-metre platform, resulting in a foot injury that forced her to pull out of the Pogliano a Mare event.
+Carlson competed at the 2025 World Aquatics Championships in Singapore placing ninth.

+At the first stop of the 2026 Red Bull Cliff Diving World Series in Bali, Carlson scored 329.70 points and placed second.

 Personal life

 Carlson has struggled with anxiety and body dysmorphia.
 She has also battled a binge eating disorder.
 Carlson is an advocate for mental health, telling CNN, “I have the biggest passion for mental health [...]
 I really want to public speak to athletes on how to prioritize your self-care and ask for help when you need it, because I never want anyone to go through the year of hell that I went through and to feel isolated and alone.”

-Carlson, known for her daring feats in high diving, has often been an inspiration for athletes across disciplines.
 In an interview with Red Bull, Carlson discussed her approach to overcoming fear.
 She discussed overcoming anxiety and credited the USA Volleyball player, Victoria Garrick, as a major influence.
 Carlson explained that watching Garrick overcome her own struggles to become her true self motivated her to do the same for her followers, stating, “She’s my biggest inspiration, for sure.
 I feel like we’ve gone through similar situations, and I definitely would love to meet her one day.”

+She was named to Forbes' "30 Under 30 - Sports" list in 2025.